RicenUdonLover/Module3_Challenge_Lian_Liu/README.md

 </br>
 </br>

 * The password was generated.
 It contains all selected characters.
+(The password is also copied to the clipboard as a bonus ;) )

 <div align="center">
 <img src="assets/images/password.JPG" alt="Generated password" width="50%">